localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 {{< img-simple src="resource-browser.png" >}}

-### Improved LocalStack toolings for local cloud development
+### Improved LocalStack tooling for local cloud development

 Over the past few months, we have introduced & improved LocalStack Tools to make your life as a cloud developer easier.
 These include:

 - [LocalStack Docker Extension](https://docs.localstack.cloud/user-guide/tools/localstack-docker-extension/) that enables developers working with LocalStack to operate their LocalStack container via Docker Desktop.
-It includes checking service status, container logs, and configuring profiles.
+This includes checking service status, container logs, and configuring profiles.
 - [LocalSurf](https://docs.localstack.cloud/user-guide/tools/localsurf/), a Chrome browser plugin to repoint AWS service calls to LocalStack.
 LocalSurf enables the browser to connect to the local endpoint (`http://localhost:4566`) instead of the AWS production servers (`*.amazonaws.com`).
 - An improved [Lambda Hot Reloading experience](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading/) that continuously applies code changes to Lambda functions without manual redeployment.
 Users can use Hot Reloading with AWS CLI, Terraform, CDK, and Serverless framework for fast feedback cycles during the development & testing of Lambda functions.